 Playa Avellanas is 19 kilometers (12 miles) from Tamarindo, about a 30 minute drive.
 If you plan to stay in Avellanas for a few days, we recommend to rent a car to get around because there isn’t a town center or much around (no supermarkets or anything).

 Unfortunately Uber is not super readily available in this area.
-There are maybe 1-2 Uber drivers in Tamarindo and you may have to wait awhile, so you can check but don’t rely solely on Uber.
+There are a few Uber drivers in Tamarindo and you may have to wait awhile.
+If you call an Uber, communicate with your driver for him to wait around for you to call him back.

 Driving